 - French butter pears

-If youโre using pears that are not perfectly ripe, make sure to bake them longer.
-After 35 minutes of baking, take them out of the oven and pierce them with a fork.
+If you’re using pears that are not perfectly ripe, make sure to bake them longer.
+After 25 minutes of baking, take them out of the oven and pierce them with a fork.
 They should be melt-in-your-mouth soft, and the fork should easily pierce through.
-If not, return to the oven and bake for another 10 to 15 minutes.
+If not, return to the oven and bake for another 5 to 10 minutes.

 Walnuts

-Walnuts are the perfect addition to this recipe, pairing wonderfully with other fall flavours, adding a crunch, and even healthy fats to the mix.
+Walnuts are the perfect addition to this recipe, pairing wonderfully with other fall flavours, adding a crunch, and some healthy fats to the mix.
 However, if you prefer to omit them, the recipe will definitely survive without.
-Theyโre also easy to substitute with a different nut, such as pecans, hazelnuts or even almonds.
+They’re also easy to substitute with a different nut, such as pecans, hazelnuts or almonds.

 Maple syrup

 Like walnuts, maple syrup adds the finishing touch to this fall recipe.
-If you prefer, however, it is possible to substitute it with agave syrup or honey for a non-vegan treat.
-I donโt recommend omitting it altogether, but Iโd youโre looking for a sugar-free dessert, itโs possible to leave the sweeteners out completely.
+You can substitute it with agave syrup or honey.
+I don’t recommend omitting it altogether, but if you’re looking for a sugar-free dessert, it’s possible to leave the sweeteners out completely.

 A dash of cinnamon on top of each pear half is the perfect way to wrap up this dessert.
-Itโs possible but not recommended to omit it.ย
+Nutmeg adds another layer of seasonal aroma.

 This is the perfect example of a 10-minute, 4-ingredient dessert.
-To make these baked pears with maple syrup and walnuts, all you need to do is:
+Here’s what you need to do.

-Once baked, you can add an extra drizzle of maple syrup, chopped walnuts or pecans, or a dash of cinnamon.
-For pure flavour perfection, serve these baked pears with a scoop of vanilla ice cream, a dollop of whipped cream, or plain yogurt for a healthier option.
+Once baked, you can add an extra drizzle of maple syrup, more chopped walnuts or pecans, or a dash of cinnamon.
+For pure flavour perfection, serve baked pears with a scoop of vanilla ice cream, a drizzle of caramel sauce or a dollop of whipped cream.
+For a healthier option, perfect as a sweet breakfast, use them as topping in a bowl of plain yogurt or overnight oats.

 Baked Pears with Maple Syrup and Walnuts